-- "Religious Identity Construction in the Nineteenth-Century Debate over Women's Preaching."
+- "New Books in the History of Rhetoric."
+Panelist, reviewing Davida Charney's Persuading God: Rhetorical Studies of First-Person Psalms.
+National Communication Association Annual Convention.
+Online.
+November 2020. - "Religious Identity Construction in the Nineteenth-Century Debate over Women's Preaching."
 Rhetoric Society of America Biennial Conference.
 Portland, OR.
 May 2020.
-Canceled due to pandemic. - "Fan-Type Dissociation: Purification, Preservation, and Polarization."
+Canceled due to pandemic.

+- "Fan-Type Dissociation: Purification, Preservation, and Polarization."
 National Communication Association Annual Convention.
 Baltimore, MD.
 November 2019. - "Enthymematic Free Space: (In)Effective Arguments against Stop-and-Frisk."
 With Zachary Fechter.
 National Communication Association Annual Convention.
 Baltimore, MD.
 November 2019. - "Rhetorical Histories and the Making of What We Know."
 Respondent and author of one of the featured books.
 Sponsored by the American Society for the History of Rhetoric.
 National Communication Association Annual Convention.
 Baltimore, MD.
 November 2019. - "Populist Views of Preaching in the American Methodist Debate over Women's Clergy Rights, 1836-1924."
 Biennial Congress of the International Society for the History of Rhetoric.
 New Orleans, LA.
 July 2019. - "Rhetorical Turning Points in the American Methodist Debate over Women's Preaching."
 Rhetoric and Religion in the Twenty-First Century Conference.
 Knoxville, TN.
 October 2018. - "New Applications of Dissociation: A Roundtable Discussion in Celebration of The New Rhetoric's 60th Anniversary."
-With Amy Anderson, Jeanne Fahnestock, Janice Fernheimer, David Frank, and Michelle Bolduc.
+With Amy Anderson, Michell Bolduc, Jeanne Fahnestock, Janice Fernheimer, and David Frank.
 Rhetoric Society of America Biennial Conference.
 Minneapolis, MN.
 June 2018. - "Unintended Rhetorical Consequences: Enthymeme, Racial Prejudice, & Anti-Stop-and-Frisk Advocacy."
 With Zachary Fechter.
 Rhetoric Society of America Biennial Conference.
 Minneapolis, MN.
 June 2018. - "Reconsidering Revision and Reflection: Two Studies of the (Dis)Connections between Revision Knowledge and Practice."
 With Heather Lindenman and Justin Lohr.
 Conference on College Communication and Composition.
 Portland, OR.
-March 2017.

-- "Reconsidering Revision and Reflection: A Study of (Dis)Connections between Writing Knowledge and Writing Practice."
+March 2017. - "Reconsidering Revision and Reflection: A Study of (Dis)Connections between Writing Knowledge and Writing Practice."
 With Heather Lindenman and Lindsay Jacoby.
 Council of Writing Program Administrators.
 Raleigh, NC.
 July 2016. - "Preaching Social Change: The Sermonic Role of Dissociation in Biblical Interpretation."
 Rhetoric Society of America Biennial Conference.
 Atlanta, GA.
 May 2016. - "Ancient Biblical Prayer, Contemporary Controversy over Magic: An Argument for the Two Classical Categories of Stasis."
 Biennial Congress of the International Society for the History of Rhetoric.
 Tubingen, Germany.
+July 2015.

-July 2015. - "Testing Metacognition: The Risks and Rewards of Reflecting on Revision Practices."
+- "Testing Metacognition: The Risks and Rewards of Reflecting on Revision Practices."
 With Heather Lindenman, Lindsay Jacoby, and Jessica Enoch.
 Conference on College Communication and Composition.
 Tampa, FL.
 March 2015. - "Bridging the Gap between Old Texts and New Situations: The Interpretive Stasis of Assimilation."
 Rhetoric Society of America Biennial Conference.
 San Antonio, TX.
 May 2014. - "Qualifying and Disqualifying Interpreters and Texts in Textual Interpretation: The Interpretive Stasis of Jurisdiction."
 Biennial Congress of the International Society for the History of Rhetoric.
 Chicago, IL.
 July 2013. - "Come Right In: What Students Want from Office Hours."
 With Kristen Burson, et al. Lilly Conference on College and University Teaching.
 Bethesda, MD.
 May 2013. - "Beyond 'Amen' and 'Hallelujah': Towards a Fuller Understanding of Congregational Discourse in the Black Church."
 National Communication Association Annual Convention.